contains the active ingredient clarithromycin

 Do not use Kalixocin to treat any other conditions unless your doctor tells you to.

-Do not give Kalixocin to anyone else, even if their symptoms seem similar to yours.
+Do not give Kalixocin to anyone else, even if their symptoms seem like yours.

 Things to be careful of